Heirloom and Hybrid Vegetables

 A few terms: Old varieties can refer to those that are anywhere from 50 to 400 years old.
 "Open-pollinated" means the flowers are pollinated by the wind or insects, therefore exposing plants to a bigger gene pool.

 There's a lot of genetic variability in open-pollinated plants, says veggie expert Renee Shepherd of Felton, Calif.
-"So, if you grew a whole field of bull's horn peppers (figure A), there'd be a lot of difference in shape and maybe a little different color.
+"So, if you grew a whole field of bull's horn peppers, there'd be a lot of difference in shape and maybe a little different color.
 Some of the plants would probably be a little taller, a little shorter."

 Harvesting seed from the plant with the most desirable characteristics – the tastiest or the biggest pepper – helps to reduce variability and increase the success of next year's crop.
 But for many heirloom aficionados, it's not the unexpected flavors, colors or shapes that are so captivating, as much as the legacy that grows from one tiny seed.